instaloader/instaloader/docs/troubleshooting.rst

 logging in.
 We recommend to always keep the sessionfile which Instaloader creates when using :option:`--login`.
 If a sessionfile is present, :option:`--login` does not make make use of the failure-prone login procedure.
-Also, sessionfiles usually do not expire and can be copied between different computers without any problems.
+Also, session files usually do not expire and can be copied between different computers without any problems.

 If you do not have a sessionfile present, you may use the following script